-- I. On May 1, 2024, and May 1, 2025, the large electric IOUs are required to report on electric line extension expenditures95 in the prior calendar year (i.e., January 1, 2023, through December 31, 2023, for the report to be submitted by May 1, 2024, and January 1, 2024, through December 31, 2024, for the report to be submitted by May 1, 2025) broken down separately by customer class for mixed-fuel new construction, all-electric new construction, and upgrades to existing facilities, including (1) total electric line extension requests from applicant builders, (2) total electric line extension estimated costs to the builder, as determined by the IOU (both refundable and non-refundable amounts), and (3) total subsidies (i.e., allowances, refunds, and discounts) broken down by exempted and non-exempted projects.
-Data shall be disaggregated by quarter.
+I. On May 1, 2024, and May 1, 2025, the large electric IOUs are required to report on electric line extension expenditures100 in the prior calendar year (i.e., January 1, 2023, through December 31, 2023, for the report to be submitted by May 1, 2024, and January 1, 2024, through December 31, 2024, for the report to be submitted by May 1, 2025) broken down separately by customer class for mixed-fuel new construction, all-electric new construction, and upgrades to existing facilities, including (1) total electric line extension requests from applicant builders, (2) total electric line extension estimated costs to the builder, as determined by the IOU (both refundable and non-refundable amounts), and (3) total subsidies (i.e., allowances, refunds, and discounts) broken down by exempted and non-exempted projects.
+Data shall be aggregated for each relevant customer class by quarter.
 This report shall be submitted as a Tier 1 Advice Letter.
 Upon approval by staff via a disposition letter, and consistent with Res.
 E-5105, each IOU shall maintain a copy of the report on a publicly accessible website and share the Uniform Resource Locator (URL) with the R.19-01-011 service list and to the CEC via email.
-Energy Division staff is directed to post the URL for each IOU report on the Commission's building decarbonization website after approving the reports. - II.
-On May 1, 2026, and thereafter on May 1 of each year, the large electric IOUs are required to report on electric line extension expenditures broken down separately by customer class for mixed-fuel new construction, all-electric new construction, and retrofits to existing premises including (1) total line extension requests from applicant builders, (2) total electric line extension estimated costs to the builder, as determined by the IOU (both refundable and non-refundable amounts), (3) total electric line extension actual costs (refundable and non-refundable amounts), and (4) total subsidies (i.e., allowances, refunds, and discounts) broken down by exempted and non-exempted projects.
-Data shall be disaggregated by quarter.
-This report shall be submitted as a Tier 1 Advice Letter.
-Upon approval by staff, and consistent with Res.
-E-5105, each IOU shall maintain a copy of the report on a publicly accessible website and serve the URL link on the R.19-01-011 service list and provide it to the CEC via email.
 Energy Division staff is directed to post the URL for each IOU report on the Commission's building decarbonization website after approving the reports.

-95 Expenditures are the costs associated with the extension (or upgrade) of distribution mains and service lines under Electric Tariff Rule 15 and Electric Tariff Rule 16.
+100 Expenditures are the costs associated with the extension (or upgrade) of distribution mains and service lines under Electric Tariff Rule 15 and Electric Tariff Rule 16.
 This includes all costs incurred by the utility, which applicant builders must pay to facilitate interconnection.